Funmaths

-Solving Linear Equations Tutorial
+Solving Linear Equations - Algebra Math Review

-math tutorials > linear equations
+math tutorials > linear equations math tutorial

 An algebraic equation contains at least one variable (e.g. x, y or z) and an equal sign.